Chapter 5 : A Matter of Immense Confusion

 “Yeah, yeah.
 Anything, as long as you never mention the veela incident ever again.”
 James looked relieved.
 He glanced down at his watch, and his face got serious.
 “Come on, Padfoot.
 We have to go.
 It’s time.
-Moony needs us,” James said anxiously and swept out of the library.
+Moony needs us.”

-Sirius still remained in the aisle with a worried expression on his face.
+James swept out of the library, but Sirius remained in the aisle with a worried expression on his face.

 “Don’t worry.
-I wasn’t planning on telling anyone about this,” I said, trying to make him not look so worried.
+I wasn’t planning on telling anyone about this,” I said, trying to calm him.

 “No, it’s not that.
 Just don’t go outside tonight.
 Promise me that,” he said, still with that expression of worry firmly plastered over his face.